 You can find out more about Medicaid Self Direction, click here.

 “Money Follows The Person” is a Medicaid program which was set up to assist elderly adults in nursing homes to move back to into their own homes.

 The Medicaid program helps with the funding for the different states to build their own Money Follows the Person programs – the state programs can use their current HCBS waivers to assist the elderly in managing their care in their own homes, or it can take the Medicaid funding and design new programs from the ground up.

-Each individual elderly cases is assessed, and all that is essential to the move, and to maintaining that person’s independence will be covered by the program.
+Each individual elderly case is assessed, and all that is essential to the move, and to maintaining that person’s independence, will be covered by the program.

-What’s the procedure DME with Medicaid and state waivers and HBSC programs ?
+What’s the procedure for obtaining DME with Medicaid, state waivers and HCBS programs ?

 – the doctor, or therapist, has to provide a medical justification letter, stating it is medically necessary